If ever there was a marker of a community, the breadth and volume of Thanet’s LGBTQ+ meet up groups is a good one.

 instagram.com/craftyqueers_margate/

-Cirque De Mar-Gay
+Cirque De Mar-Gay - may be dormant

 For “weird circus folk”, LGBTQ+ crew and allies, Cirque De Mar-Gay meet monthly-ish at the beach for sandy counter balances, clowning, tricks and circus revelry.
 The group moves to ARK Cliftonville in the colder months.